Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

-Note that for the empty set of equivocators, the above message-equivocation model coincides with the VLSM composition under the \noMessageEquivocation.
+Note that for the empty set of equivocators, the above message equivocation model coincides with the VLSM composition under the \noMessageEquivocation.
 On the other hand, if we take the set of equivocators to be the whole set of indices, then the composition constraint always holds, so $\mathcal{V}_{m\_\Eqv}^{\{1,\mydots,n\}}$ and ${\sum_{i=1}^n} \mathcal{V}_i$ coincide.